 If we can offer one of our best tips ever:

-For your very first boating experience look for a route within the region that you want to travel with the fewer locks, just so that you can enjoy the experience without stressing out too much on how to handle them.
+For your very first boating experience look for a route within the region that you want to travel with fewer locks, just so that you can enjoy the experience without stressing out too much about how to handle them.
 You will then build your confidence up for some of the other regions that LeBoat offer.